letimmy94/UFO/README.md

 ## Next Steps

 * Implement high score locally and globally.
+(In Progress)
 * Character selection.
 * On collision we want our UFO to have a reaction.
+(In Progress)
 * On press we want our UFO to make some kind of face.
+(In Progress)
 * Boxes should scroll onto the screen, not just appear on the edge.
-* Buy a developer account && deploy to the AppStore
+* Buy a developer account && deploy to the AppStore (In Progress)
+* Settings button (In Progress)

 ## Authors